COVID-19 vaccines FAQ

 - Was the development of the COVID-19 vaccines rushed?
 Do we really know the vaccines are safe?

 mRNA vaccines have been in development for many years.
 All COVID-19 vaccines approved by Health Canada are safe.
 The medical and scientific community is confident in the vaccines’ safety because of the track record of Canada's (and BC's) vaccine approval and safety monitoring system.
-Over 19 million Canadians have been fully and safely vaccinated, most with an mRNA vaccine.
+Millions of Canadians have been fully and safely vaccinated, most with an mRNA vaccine.
 Learn more about how BC will monitor vaccine uptake, safety, and effectiveness.

 - How do we know that mixing COVID-19 vaccine brands is safe and effective?